frankbearzou/laravel-blog/README.md

 php artisan migrate
 ```

-And then, you can run the program.
+And then, you can run the program in browsers.